 If you are wondering if forgetting soap will prevent your dishes from cleaning properly, the answer is ‘no’ you probably won’t notice any difference.
 However, don’t make a habit of washing your dishes that way.
 It’s fine to miss out on the soap once in a while, but dishwasher powder does more than clean dishes.
 You could actually be damaging your machine if you regularly run a wash without any sort of detergent.

 Read on to find out why leaving detergent out of the machine is fine for a one-off, but probably not for every day.
 You run the risk that money saved on detergent could end up being spent instead on a new machine.
+Your dishwasher may even start to smell like wet dog.

 If you are set on avoiding normal detergent I have a recipe for a super-easy homemade dishwasher soap to share using ingredients you probably have in your cupboard already (no borax).